vpavlenko/rawl/assets/lakh/musicbrainz/README.md

 release-group UUIDs) to exclude releases with incorrect upstream classifications.
 Use `releaseOverrides` (release-group UUID to release UUID) when the default edition has an incomplete or unsuitable tracklist.
+Use `includedReleaseGroups` (release-group UUIDs) to include specific compilation or live albums without allowing every release with those secondary types.

 ```json
 {